-It was just after 10 p.m. last night when a train-full of subway passengers came streaming out of the Bedford Ave.
-L stop — in the multitude some were choking back tears, others wore masks of shock, still others began dialling 9-1-1.
+Just after 10 p.m. last night, a train-full of subway passengers came streaming out of the Bedford Ave.
+L stop, some choking back tears as others dialed 9-1-1.
 As the police cars, ambulances, and fire trucks converged on the area it became clear that a man had been struck by a Manhattan-bound L train.
-Later in the evening, Intel Noreen, who's been on that very train, mentioned feeling a noticeable bump.
-It's since come out that a 20-year-old Queens man, Joshua Basin, fell onto the tracks, after brawling with what police say is a "white male in his early 30s," and was caught between the train and the platform.
+Later in the evening, Intel Noreen, who’d been on that very train, mentioned feeling a noticeable bump.
+It’s since come out that a 20-year-old Queens man, Joshua Basin, fell onto the tracks, after brawling with what police say is a “white male in his early 30s,” and was caught between the train and the platform.

 As the train pulled into the station a man wearing a black fleece said, “It’s showtime” and then punched Basin in the face as the doors opened, a witness said.